caraya/personal-blog/content/blog/generic-blog-web-components-introduction-and-blog-posts-v1.md

 The component technologies for web components are:

-- **Custom elements**: A set of JavaScript APIs that allow you to define custom elements and their behavior, which can then be used as desired in your user interface
+* **Custom elements**: A set of JavaScript APIs that allow you to define custom elements and their behavior, which can then be used as desired in your user interface
-- **Shadow DOM**: A set of JavaScript APIs for attaching an encapsulated "shadow" DOM tree to an element — rendered separately from the main document DOM — and controlling associated functionality.
+* **Shadow DOM**: A set of JavaScript APIs for attaching an encapsulated "shadow" DOM tree to an element — rendered separately from the main document DOM — and controlling associated functionality.
 In this way, you can keep an element's features private, so they can be scripted and styled without the fear of collision with other parts of the document.
-- **HTML templates**: The <template> and <slot> elements enable you to write markup templates that are not displayed in the rendered page.
+* **HTML templates**: The <template> and <slot> elements enable you to write markup templates that are not displayed in the rendered page.
 These can then be reused multiple times as the basis of a custom element's structure.

 The basic approach for implementing a web component generally looks something like this:

-- Using the ECMAScript 2015 class syntax create a class in which you specify your web component functionality
+* Using the ECMAScript 2015 class syntax create a class in which you specify your web component functionality
-- Register your new custom element using the `CustomElementRegistry.define()` method, passing it the element name to be defined, the class or function in which its functionality is specified
+* Register your new custom element using the `CustomElementRegistry.define()` method, passing it the element name to be defined, the class or function in which its functionality is specified
-- Attach a shadow DOM to the custom element using Element.attachShadow() method
+* Attach a shadow DOM to the custom element using Element.attachShadow() method

-    - Add child elements, event listeners, etc., to the shadow DOM using regular DOM methods.
+  * Add child elements, event listeners, etc., to the shadow DOM using regular DOM methods.
-- Define an HTML template using <template> and <slot>
+  * Define an HTML template using &lt;template> and &lt;slot>

-    - Again use regular DOM methods to clone the template and attach it to your shadow DOM.
+  * Again use regular DOM methods to clone the template and attach it to your shadow DOM.
-- Use your custom element wherever you like on your page, just like you would any regular HTML element.
+* Use your custom element wherever you like on your page, just like you would any regular HTML element.

 ```js
 // Create a class for the element